Anshul619/HLD-System-Designs/src/2_AWSComponents/AWS-Global-Architecture-Region-AZ.md

 # Region
-- [A region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) is a `geographic location` where every data center inside the region is called an `availability zone`, AZ in short.
+- A [region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) is a `geographic location` where every data center inside the region is called an `availability zone`, AZ in short.
 - There are `25 geographic regions` available in AWS, around the world.
-- For example
+- For examples,
   - us-east-1 (US East (N. Virginia))
   - eu-west-1 (Europe (Ireland))
   - eu-north-1 (Europe (Stockholm))